 2019 marks the bicentenary of the birth of Piazzi Smyth.
 This special exhibition presents the story of this extraordinary man, whose pioneering work at Calton Hill changed the practice of astronomy across the world.

 A life size carved wooden figure of a sailor using a sextant, from the 19th century, is one of the star objects on view.
 Other displays investigate the importance of Scotland’s Merchant Navy, as well as the ongoing work of the Northern Lighthouse Board.

-Download our comprehensive access guide to find out how you can get to and around the Nelson Monument.
+Click on the link below to see our comprehensive access guide and find out how you can get to and around the Nelson Monument: